istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 ## Summary

-In this article, we've seen how a light-weight minimal install of Istio can be used to provide a Beta-quality implementation of the new Kubernetes API for cluster ingress traffic control.
+In this article, we've seen how a light-weight minimal install of Istio can be used to provide a Beta-quality implementation of the new Kubernetes Gateway API for cluster ingress traffic control.
 For Istio users, the Istio implementation also lets you start trying out the experimental Gateway API support for east-west traffic management within the mesh.

-Much of Istio's documentation, including all of the [ingress tasks](/docs/tasks/traffic-management/ingress/) and several mesh-internal traffic management tasks, already include parallel instructions for configuring ingress using either the Gateway API or the Istio configuration API.
+Much of Istio's documentation, including all of the [ingress tasks](/docs/tasks/traffic-management/ingress/) and several mesh-internal traffic management tasks, already include parallel instructions for configuring traffic using either the Gateway API or the Istio configuration API.
 Check out the [Gateway API task](/docs/tasks/traffic-management/ingress/gateway-api/) for more details.